Ocramius/ProxyManager/docs/null-object.md

 # Null Object Proxy

 A Null Object proxy is a [null object pattern](http://en.wikipedia.org/wiki/Null_Object_pattern) implementation.
-The proxy create an object with defined neutral behavior based on an other object, class name or interface.
+The proxy factory creates a new object with defined neutral behavior based on an other object, class name or interface.

 ## What is null object proxy ?

-In your application, when you can't return the object related to the request, the consumer of the model must check for these nulls and handle the condition gracefully, thus generating an explosion of conditionals throughout your code.
+In your application, when you can't return the object related to the request, the consumer of the model must check for the return value and handle the failing condition gracefully, thus generating an explosion of conditionals throughout your code.
 Fortunately, this seemingly-tangled situation can be sorted out simply by creating a polymorphic implementation of the domain object, which would implement the same interface as the one of the object in question, only that its methods wouldn’t do anything, therefore offloading client code from doing repetitive checks for ugly null values when the operation